Frankie Muniz ‘Devastated And Exhausted’ After A Very Bad Week Filled With Death And Disaster

 — Frankie Muniz (@frankiemuniz) November 15, 2018

-As if dealing with death and destruction weren’t enough, Muniz couldn’t even properly relax at the hotel he had to book since he could not stay in his watered-down home.
+As if dealing with death and destruction weren’t enough, Muniz couldn’t even properly relax at the hotel he had to book since he could not stay in his flood-damaged home.

 “Just woke up to fire alarms and had to evacuate the hotel we are staying in because of what happened to our house.
 This has been an eventful week,” he tweeted in the early morning on Saturday, November 17.

 Hopefully, things will soon start picking up again for the talented entertainer.
-In addition to his co-hosting gig on DWTS: Juniors, Muniz has a starring role in the psychological thriller The Black String, and manages the alternative band Astro Lasso.
+In addition to his co-hosting gig on DWTS: Juniors, Muniz has a starring role in the psychological thriller, The Black String, and manages the alternative band Astro Lasso.